Quality Starts at Conception

 Healthcare is Crucial

-Our litters see a veterinarian within a few days of birth.
+Our litters see a veterinarian within a few days of birth..
 Each pup is weighed, evaluated, and early procedures performed.
 They are closely monitored, as is the dam, to ensure each one develops as ideally as possible and receives adequate nutrition and necessary healthcare.
-Before they are released to their new homes, each pup will have been micro-chipped, de-wormed , and will have had shots at five to six weeks, depending on how quickly the dam begins to wean them, and a second set of shots at seven to eight weeks.
+They see the vet again at six weeks for a general check up and fecal exam, again at six and a half weeks for ear procedures, again at 8 weeks for stitch removal, and finally at 8 weeks for a final health and fecal exam.
+Before they are released to their new homes, each pup will have been micro-chipped, de-wormed , and will have had shots at six weeks and a second set of shots at eight to nine weeks.
 We recommend all our pups to receive boosters at twelve, sixteen, and twenty weeks.
 Rabies should be vaccinated against at twelve weeks.
 (If we have them that long, we ensure each pup receives one.)
 It is also recommended that new puppy owners speak to a local veterinarian about additional vaccinations needed in a particular area.
 Pups are vaccinated against the following:

 - Canine Distemper